janwillies/serverless-exercises/content/gettingstarted/echo.md

 {"text": "Echo: test", "response_type": "in_channel"}
 ```

 Not too bad!
-Head over to the Mattermost to interact with the function via a chatbot.
+Head over to the next chapter to see how you can interact with the function via a chatbot.